sevoigt/pymbs/doc/source/examples/mass_spring_damper.rst

 and add a few parameters:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 27-29,31-33
+    :lines: 10-12,15-17

 Now we add the mass to the system and add a joint. ``Tz`` means that the mass can only undergo *translation* in z-direction.
-None if this is really new, but we add another parameter to the joint, ``startVals=1``, which means the mass will have an initial displacement of one:
+None of this is really new, but we add another parameter to the joint, ``startVals=1``, which means the mass will have an initial displacement of one:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 36-37
+    :lines: 20-21

 This is where it gets interesting.
 We want to add a force to the system to simulate the influence of a spring and damper on the mass.
-First, we need know the displacement and velocity of the mass.
+First, we need to know the displacement and velocity of the mass.
 Therefore, we add a distance
 sensor:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 40
+    :lines: 24

 The ``Distance`` sensor measures the scalar distance between two coordinate systems, here the systems of ``movingBody`` and ``world``.
 Additionally, it